-Join Gaeton Laprade for an in-depth discussion in this video Creating a new painting, part of Up and Running with ArtRage.
+Join Gaeton Laprade for an in-depth discussion in this video Creating a new painting, part of Learning ArtRage.

 - At some point, you're going to want to not be using the default canvas.
 You're want to kind of add some character to your painting.
 When you want to start a new one, what you're going to do is go ahead and select file, then you're going to select a new painting.
 That'll open up your new painting panel.
 You'll see some basic options here that you can pretty much expect to see when you're doing something like this, such as height and width.
 You can see at this point, it's set up to use pixels.
 That's how many pixels that are being shown on your canvas at the time.

 Right now it's 1360 pixels wide with 719 pixels high.
 If you are more comfortable setting things up in terms of inches or centimeters, and what not, you can go ahead and select the print size.
 That's going to shift everything to the left and then you'll see what it's going to look like in inches.
 I have an 18 by nine inches basically, and if I go over here, I select to use either centimeters or millimeters.
 I'm going to go ahead and select 20 by 20, and you can see down here it says screen size is 1440 by 1440 pixels.

 If I went back to screen size, you'd see that that would be represented right there.
 Also, I should note that you're working for pixels per inch here, so right now it's going to be working at 72 pixels per every inch of your canvas.
 If you were to change that to say 300, you'd notice that your inches stay the same, but your pixels jumped up to 6,000.
 That's representing the additional pixels that are going to be within each inch.
 You get a little bit better screen resolution with that.